When it comes to gaming, Mac-based computers are the last thing that comes to anyone’s mind.

-The Banner Saga is perhaps the best tactical role-playing game series you can have right now.
-Its third installment, The Banner Saga 3, builds on the same turn-based, story-driven plot as its predecessors and carries choices you made in them.
+The Banner Saga is one of the best tactical role-playing game series you can have right now.
+The Banner Saga 3, its third installment, builds on the same turn-based, story-driven plot as its predecessors and carries choices you made in them.

 Technically, you can play The Banner Saga 3 without ever getting your hands on either of the previous two installments.
 But since it’s a continuous narrative you’re likely to miss all the fun part.